 Buying a new instrument is not the priority of all guitar players and it is sometimes difficult to put money aside for such purchases.

-Daily expenses quickly take priority and it’s difficult to keep the objective in mind.
+Daily expenses quickly take priority and it’s difficult to keep the objective of making music in mind.

 First of all, it’s important to ask yourself what a cheap guitar is.
 To do so, we need to take a look at the market prices.